raspberrypilearning/scratch3-backdrops-and-sprites-using-shapes/en/step_1.md

-You can create backdrops and sprites in the paint editor, using just shapes.
+You can create backdrops and costumes for sprites in the paint editor, using just shapes.

 Click on the **Choose a Sprite** or **Choose a Backdrop** menu and choose the paint option.